Mike Garcia (politician): Defense

-Guns

-Garcia has an A rating from the Gun Owners of America.
-He voted against the Bipartisan Safer Communities Act.
+In 2023, Garcia criticized members of his own party for blocking an $826 billion defense appropriations bill for the 2024 fiscal year.
+In his criticism, Garcia said that the far-right Republicans stalling the bill on procedural grounds were "enabling the failed defense policies" of the Biden administration "and accelerating the downward trajectory of our nation's security."

+During the debate on the 2024 defense appropriations bill, which included a fifth round of aid to Ukraine, Garcia said "I'm not necessarily opposed to supporting the Ukrainians further, but I am opposed to doing it at this point without some sort of explanation from the executive branch, Secretary of Defense [Lloyd Austin] telling us what we are doing with this money and where it's going and what the end state is."

 Health care

 Garcia has advocated for repealing the Patient Protection and Affordable Care Act.
 During his campaign, he said he "was not a big fan of Medicaid."

 Immigration

 Garcia supports the construction of a wall along the Mexico–United States border.
 He is in favor of increasing surveillance at the border.
-Garcia has voiced opposition against legalizing the DREAM Act.
+Garcia has voiced opposition to the DREAM Act and giving amnesty to illegal immigrants who entered the United States as children.

 Iraq

 In June 2021, Garcia was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

+Israel

+Garcia voted to support Israel following the 2023 Hamas attack on Israel.

 LGBT rights

 In 2021, Garcia voted against the Equality Act, calling it "contrary to American ideals".